What is trauma?

 Dissociation is a child's attempt to shut down their mind to unbearable mental or physical pain.
 Dissociation often persists as a coping strategy into adulthood and can be indicated by problems such as forgetfulness, alcoholism, and sudden, unexpected shifts in mood.

-Complex relational trauma is the result in adulthood of developmental wounds.
+Complex relational trauma is the result in adulthood of these earlier developmental wounds.

 Signs of relational trauma can often be found in patterns of chaotic, intense, or conflict-laden relationships; distorted thinking; unexplained body pains and chronic fatigue, eating disorders, substance misuse, self-harm and difficulties progressing through life stages such as school and college, employment, relationships and parenting.